Glasgow and South Western Railway: Portpatrick again—or Stranraer

 The G&SWR had reached Girvan in 1860 with the help of allied local companies.
 Continuing from Girvan to Portpatrick, for the crossing to the north of Ireland was still an aspiration, but this section was the most difficult, and sparsely populated terrain.
-After some false starts, friendly promoters put forward a Girvan and Portpatrick Junction Railway (G&PJR) obtained an authorising act of Parliament on 5 July 1865 to close the gap.
+After some false starts, friendly promoters put forward a Girvan and Portpatrick Junction Railway (G&PJR) obtained the Girvan and Portpatrick Junction Railway Act 1865 (28 & 29 Vict. c. ccclviii) on 5 July 1865 to close the gap.
 Raising money, and carrying out the construction was much more difficult than expected.
 The railway was to reach Stranraer by joining the Portpatrick Railway at Challoch Junction, continuing over that line for 10 mi.
 However the Portpatrick line was being worked by the Caledonian Railway (CR), and the CR was hostile to the G&PJR, which it saw was an ally of the G&SWR.

 It took until 5 October 1877 to inaugurate a full passenger service over the line.
 In the intervening period the supposed advantages of Portpatrick as the ferry port for the north of Ireland had dissipated, and Stranraer was now considered the better port.
 The G&PJR was financially exhausted and weak, operating a long main line with little local business.
 The financial situation worsened and the company was taken over by the Ayrshire and Wigtownshire Railway Company (A&WR) on 1 August 1887.
 The new ownership appears to have been a speculative move, but the A&WR was no more solvent than its predecessor.
 In 1892 the G&SWR purchased the company for £270,000 (on 20 June).
 It introduced corridor coaching stock was on the boat trains in 1899.